 Optilogic’s Supply Chain Design platform contains an optimization, simulation, and risk engine, which provides a risk rating for each and every scenario.
 This allows organizations to bring risk identification into the design process, enabling decision-making based on financials, service, and risk.
 To learn more, request a demo or reach out for a chat

 Cosmic Frog: A Supply Chain Network Design that Balances Cost, Service, and Risk.

 About the Author

 Renee has over 20 years of experience working in the software industry, most of which has included a focus on simulation and applying this technology towards process improvement and enablement of digital transformations.
 With a focus on manufacturing and supply chain, she has worked with customers across verticals, such as CPG, Pharma, Aerospace & Defense, and Food & Beverage.
-Renee has held a variety of roles throughout her career in software and is currently the VP of Product Marketing at Optilogic.
+Renee has held a variety of roles throughout her career in software and is currently the VP of Strategy and Risk Solutions at Optilogic.